Bullet journal

-A bullet journal (sometimes known as a BuJo) is a method of personal organization developed by designer Ryder Carroll.
-The system organizes scheduling, reminders, to-do lists, brainstorming, and other organizational tasks into a single notebook.
-The name "bullet journal" comes from the use of abbreviated bullet points to log information, but it also partially comes from the use of dot journals, which are gridded using dots rather than lines.
-First shared with the public in 2013, it has become a popular organization method, garnering significant attention on Kickstarter, Instagram, Facebook, YouTube, and Pinterest.
+A bullet journal (also known as a BuJo) is a paper-based method of personal organization developed by digital product designer Ryder Carroll.

+The bullet journal system organizes journaling, time management, brainstorming, note-taking and other productivity and organizational tasks into a single notebook.
+The name "bullet journal" comes from the use of abbreviated bullet points to log information, but it also partially comes from the use of dotted journals, which are gridded using dots rather than lines.
+It was shared in public in 2013.
-Method

-Bullet journals are usually handwritten and kept in a single notebook.
-The core tools of a bullet journal are: